Siri Lindley: Post-racing

 Among her accomplishments as a coach is coaching Susan Williams to an Olympic Bronze medal at the 2004 Olympics, and Mirinda Carfrae to three Ironman World Championships. and one 70.3 World Championship 2007.
 In 2012, Lindley also coached Leanda Cave to an Ironman World Championship and a 70.3 World Championship in the same year.

 Lindley is the author of Surfacing: From the Depths of Self-Doubt to Winning Big and Living Fearlessly.
-Additionally, she is a speaker with Keppler Speakers as well as being involved in speaking engagements with Tony Robbins.
+Additionally, she is a speaker with Carter Global Speakers as well as being involved in speaking engagements with Tony Robbins.
 She is the co-founder of Believe Ranch and Rescue, a non-profit focused on rescuing horses from slaughter.
 For this work Denver7 awarded Lindley and her spouse Keat the 7Everyday Heroes Award for their work saving horses from slaughter and caring for them or finding them homes.

 Personal

 Lindley is married to former professional triathlete Rebekah Keat.
 In November 2019 she was diagnosed with acute myeloid leukemia and participated in a clinical trial at the University of Colorado Anschutz Medical Campus.
 The following year she was declared cancer-free after receiving results from her latest bone marrow biopsy.